juaneduardoflores/JEF-s-Wiki/Blog/How_This_Blog_Works/How_This_Blog_Works.md

+---
-## How This Blog Works
+title: More About This Blog
+creation_time: January 30th, 2021
+---

+### Purpose
+At the moment this website is being hosted on GitHub Pages, so there is

 ### The Goal
-The goal is to easily be able to create and modify blog entries without worrying about writing any HTML code, just plain text in the markdown format.
+The goal is to be able to easily create and modify blog entries without worrying about writing any HTML code, just plain text in the markdown format.
 I achieve this by using a Makefile and python.

 #### The Makefile
 ```make